• Made in the Gorge

 Shop with us downtown Hood River OR, at 108 Oak, mid-block between 1st & 2nd Streets on the north side.
 Just a few doors away from the historic Hood River Hotel.

-Six creatives offer handmade art, gifts, home & office decor and personal adornment in the Columbia River Gorge.
-Stop by to see our Photography, Watercolor, Pottery, Jewelry, Metal, Fabric and Fiber.
+Seven creatives offer unique handmade art, gifts, home & office decor and personal adornment in the Columbia River Gorge.
+Stop by to see our Photography, Watercolor, Pottery, Jewelry, Metal, Fiber and Artisan Woodworking.

 **Always staffed by a member artist**